| Services |

 for information on

-what to
+what to expect if

-proposal is accepted.
+your proposal is

 -